github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 require 'git'
 ```

 Your app needs read permission for "Repository contents" to clone a repository.
-Later in this quickstart, you'll need to push contents to {% data variables.product.prodname_dotcom %}, which requires write permission.
+Later in this tutorial, you'll need to push contents to {% data variables.product.prodname_dotcom %}, which requires write permission.
 Go ahead and set your app's "Repository contents" permission to **Read & write** now so you don't need to update it again later.
 To update your app's permissions:

 1. Select your app from the [app settings page](https://github.com/settings/apps) and click **Permissions & Webhooks** in the sidebar.
 1. In the "Permissions" section, find "Repository contents", and select **Read & write** in the "Access" dropdown next to it.